Tips for Maximizing Your Progressive Insurance Claim Settlement

-Before you file a claim with Progressive, it’s important you take these steps to ensure that you have the best opportunity to recover a fair compensation for the damages you suffered in your car accident, both property damage and personal injury.
+Before you file a claim with Progressive, it’s important you take the necessary steps to ensure that you receive the best compensation possible after your car accident.

-- Make sure you keep the police report that documents the car accident, even if the car accident was relatively minor.
+- Keep the police report that documents the car accident, even if the car accident was relatively minor.

 - If you haven’t already let your insurance company know that you’ve been in accident, let them know right away.

 - Don’t sign any documents yet, especially if you’ve suffered a personal injury.
 The only documents you should sign are any given to you by the police or another law enforcement agency.

 - With the car accident fresh in your mind, make notes about what happened.
 Record things like the time of the accident, the driving and weather conditions, the amount of traffic, any witnesses that may have seen the accident, and the way the driver was behaving at the time of the accident.

 - Keep your thoughts on the accident to yourself; don’t mention anything yet about what or who you think may have caused the accident.
 Reserve these conversations for you and your lawyer.

 How Do I File a Claim with Progressive?

 The Progressive claims system is like other big insurance companies.
 If Progressive is your auto insurance company, you can file a claim with Progressive in a variety of different ways.
 Chances are if you called your insurance agent at the time of your accident, they will have instructed you about how to get the claims process started.

 However, if you haven’t spoken to a Progressive agent, you can file a claim with Progressive by email, phone, mobile app, or website.
 By filing a claim online, you can also check the status of your claim at any time or upload or view documents relevant to the claim process.
 To file a claim, make sure you have your police report in hand.